 Given the above 3 factors + How your hands move during the Needle Action. e.g., The types of hand gestures, the distance your fingers must move, how many hands/fingers/needles must move, then all the remaining X factors like the human factor and everything from knitting experience to their hands to the fibers to needle sizes/materials.
 This gives you your Swing.

-All this together the above factors give you your efficiency and thus your speed, stitches per minute!
+All the above factors combined give you your efficiency and thus your speed, stitches per minute!
 My focus is on efficiency like distance your hands, needles, and yarn have to travel and how many moves they each must make.
 I do not take into account at all whether you’re a Lefty or a Righty.
 Nor do I take into account what hand holds the working yarn.
 It’s all relative.
 Whatever your Stance, as long as your Swing makes the best use of it.
 Or vice versa, whatever your preferred Swing is fine as long as your Stance can accommodate it.
 Lastly, trial and error to find your perfect combo and practice!
 Practice on its own will naturally result in your knitting style evolving and condensing.
 It’s my own version of Combination Knitting.
 My first try will be closest to Peruvian Knitting or Yarn Harlot Style!